openzipkin/zipkin/_sources/Quickstart.txt

 .. includecode:: code/quickstart/WebAndCollector.scala#collector_main

 Here again we extend TwitterServer and mix in our required factories.
-We'll use the scribe span receiver so we can send spans from finagle-zipkin.
+We'll use the ScribeSpanReceiver so we can receive spans sent from finagle-zipkin.
-ScribeSpanReceiver requires the ZooKeeperClient.
-We wont use it here, but we still need to mix it in.

 Other than the converter, this is pretty straight forward.
 The converter is there because SpanReceiver requires a function that takes `Seq[scribethrift.Span]`